-Folic Acid Awareness Week, observed in January and sponsored by the National Birth Defects Prevention Network, is a time to increase awareness about the role of folic acid.
 Folic acid is a B-vitamin that is necessary for proper cell growth.
-If taken before and during early pregnancy, folic acid can prevent up to 70% of some serious birth defects of the brain and spine, called neural tube defects.
+If taken before and during early pregnancy, folic acid can prevent up to 70% of some serious birth defects of the brain and spine.
+These are called neural tube defects.
 People who are pregnant or might become pregnant take folic acid to prevent serious birth defects.
 Birth defects include spina bifida.
 Depression, stroke, and decline in memory and thinking skills also benefit from taking folic acid.